ArdescoConsulting/Telramian/README.md

 The script will take a couple of hours to build (tested in Raspberry Pi 4 4GB)

+The output is logged to telramian-build-yyyymmddhhmm.log

-Follow further instructions on how to us it on
+Follow further instructions on how to use it can be found on on

 `<link>` https://telraam.net